rks101/cs4all/README.md

+Content on this page requires formatting and ordering.

 # cs4all
 Computer Science and Engineering are for all to learn, explore and enable interesting innovations - the most important one is **problem solving**.
 We explore and share pointers on how to get started quickly and continue a self-paced journey.